Roaldkamman/Portfolio_YahtzeeDice/README.md

 This is the first project where I'm keeping track of my activities and documenting my code correctly using comments.
 This will be standard practice for me from now on.

+I used aspects of the brand to color and design the page.
+Their theme involves a lot of Green so I chose to color the background that color and use different shades of green for the main color theme.
+I might include some red later on but whenever I tested that it looked like a Christmas theme.
+It didn't fit the brand image.

 are you interested in hiring a Front End Web Developer?
 Email me at: r.j.kamman@gmail.com